-Chairman of the MICNC 2021 -cum- Director of NANOCAT Research Centre, Universiti Malaya
+Chairman of MICNC 2021 -cum- Director of NANOCAT Research Centre, Universiti Malaya

-Professor Dr Mohd Rafie Bin Johan
+Prof. Dr. Mohd Rafie Bin Johan

-Chairman of the 1st Malaysia International Conference on Nanotechnology and Catalysis
+Chairman 1st Malaysia International Conference on Nanotechnology and Catalysis

-"MICNC 2021 WILL BE A GREAT PLATFORM FOR RESEARCHERS, ACADEMICS, STUDENTS AS WELL AS PRACTITIONERS FROM INDUSTRIES TO ENGAGE IN KNOWLEDGE AND TECHNOLOGY SHARING"
+"MICNC 2021 WILL BE A

+GREAT PLATFORM FOR

+RESEARCHERS, ACADEMICS,

+STUDENTS AS WELL AS

+PRACTITIONERS FROM

+INDUSTRIES TO ENGAGE IN

+KNOWLEDGE AND

+TECHNOLOGY SHARING"